OpenWIM/openwim.github.io/proposal.md

 # Proposal

+Proposal

-The proposal of the OpenWIM Project is create a open environment to support WIM researchers to improve their research using open science concepts.
+The proposal of the OpenWIM Project is to create an open environment to support WIM researchers to improve their research using open science concepts.

-Open Science is built when 3 components is openly accessible:
+Open Science is built when 3 components are openly accessible:

 * their publications (Open Access);
-* their algorithms (Open Source), and;
+* their algorithms (Open Source) and;
 * their data (Open Data).

-To achieve these concepts is important to define the specifc objetives.
-Their are:
+To achieve these concepts, it is important to define the specific objectives.
+They are:

-* Open standards to store and share data;
+* open standards to store and share data;
-* Open standards to store and share code;
+* open standards to store and share codes;
-* A guideline to publish an open WIM research.
+* a guideline to publish an open WIM research.

 At the end, the OpenWIM repository can be used by other researchers to store their research in a centralized way.